istio/community/FEATURE-LIFECYCLE-CHECKLIST.md

 * *Perf*: Performance (latency/scale) is quantified and documented.

-* *Tests*: Tests to prevent performance regressions.
+* *Tests*: Automated tests are in place to prevent performance regressions.